adamgillessen/monopoly/Client/README.md

 |     User inputs      | [`js/ViewController.js`](js/ViewController.js) > `addCallbacksToButtons` |
 | Messages from server | [`js/Communication.js`](js/Communication.js) > `parseMessage` |

+### <a name="2-3"></a>3.
+How to co-op with other groups servers?

+I think there are 2 main obstacles for this thing:
+1. Technology used to communicate _(We are using WebSocket)_
+2. Message format for the communication _(We are using JSON and you can have a look at all the formats under the [/Resources/Message Format](../Resources/Message Format)_

+So all we should do to make our games running with each other, is to adapt that two things.

-If you want to change some codes so it receive messages from your server, just modify the codes inside [`js/Communication.js`](js/Communication.js)
+The codes related to this two thing can be located inside [`js/Communication.js`](js/Communication.js) So it should be enough to just modify the codes inside [`js/Communication.js`](js/Communication.js)